graveltr/md-to-html/README.md

 Example usage of pandoc with custom filters to convert markdown to html with styles.

+In this basic example, the markdown headers are given html ids, which can then be styled inside of `styles.css`.
+This serves as a starting point for more complicated styling of the resultant html when using pandoc.

 # Dependencies
 - pandoc